Top 5 Tips for Effective Websites

 Search engines can only find what you make available to them.
 Make sure every page has a set of unique page parameters (page title, description and keywords).
 Try to work these same words into your page copy.

-Additional tips on Web content standards, including writing styles, are available on the UND Identity Guidelines website.
+Additional tips on Web content standards, including writing styles, are available on the Brand Standards website.